DitzDev/shiya/README.md

 </div>

 > [!WARNING]
-> This project is still under development
+> This project is still under development!!!!

 ## Introduction
 Shiya-Botz is a lightweight WhatsApp bot script, using libraries from [Baileys](https://github.com/WhiskeySockets/Baileys).
 This project is designed to be a simple and easy-to-use bot for WhatsApp, with a focus on user experience and customization.
 With Type **plugin**, users no longer need to manage or develop complicated code.